 The fear of money is real.
-It’s funny how we all love money (not in a bad way you know) but are scared to talk about it.
-It is not anyone’s fault, most people grew up with the wrong beliefs on money.
-Some wrong beliefs include:
+It’s funny how we all love money - not that it is terrible- but we are scared to talk about it.
+It is not anyone’s fault; most people grew up with the wrong beliefs about money.
+Some erroneous beliefs include:

 - Money is the root of all evil

 - Money is not important

 - Money is gotten either by luck or through dubious means.

 - For a person to be rich, another person has to be poor.